-Due from New York State-Represents an estimate of NTASC's portion of the Master Settlement Agreement and is recorded as revenue in the government-wide statements.
+Due from New York State-Represents an estimate of NTASC's portion of the Master Settlement Agreement and is recorded as revenue in the government-wide financial statements.

-Deferred outflows/inflows of resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At December 31, 2016, NTASC does not have any deferred outflows of resources.
+At December 31, 2019, NTASC does not have any items that qualify for reporting in this category.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2016, NTASC reports a deferred inflow of resources of \$4,747,906 related to a gain on refunding bonds that is being amortized over the life of the bonds.
+At December 31, 2019, NTASC reports a deferred inflow of resources of \$4,128,613 related to a gain on refunding bonds that is being amortized over the life of the bonds.
+A deferred gain or loss on refunding results from the difference in the carrying-value of refunded debt and its reacquisition price.

-Net position flow assumption-Sometimes NTASC will fund outlays for a particular purpose from both restricted (e.g., restricted bond proceeds) and unrestricted resources.
-In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
-It is NTASC's policy to consider restricted - net position to have been depleted before unrestricted - net position is applied.
+Net Position Flow Assumption-Sometimes NTASC will fund outlays for a particular purpose from both restricted (e.g., restricted bond proceeds) and unrestricted resources.
+In order to calculate the amounts to report as restricted-net position and unrestricted-net position in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
+It is NTASC's policy to consider restricted-net position to have been depleted before unrestricted-net position is applied.

-Fund balance flow assumption-Sometimes NTASC will fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balance).
+Fund Balance Flow Assumption-Sometimes NTASC will fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balance).
 In order to calculate the amounts to report as restricted, committed, assigned, and unassigned fund balance in the governmental fund financial statements a flow assumption must be made about the order in which the resources are considered to be applied.
 If NTASC must use funds for emergency expenditures it shall expend funds first from funds classified under GASB as nonspendable (if funds become available) then restricted funds.
 The use of committed and assigned funds as classified by GASB will occur after the exhaustion of available restricted funds.
 Finally, if no other fund balances are available NTASC will use unassigned fund balance.

-Fund balance policies-Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
+Fund Balance Policies-Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
 NTASC itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).